Robert Drysdale

 Fighter fingerprint

-Finishing and Fight IQ are the standout edges; opponents should expect their game plan to lean on these.
+Submission Threat and Guard Play are the highest scored axes; expect the game plan to lean on this.

 - Cardio70